-- 2.1 Blaenau Gwent Education Services are committed to self-review and self-improvement and view these processes as being fundamental to securing ongoing improvement in outcomes, quality and effectiveness.
+- 2.1 Blaenau Gwent Education Services are committed to self-review and selfimprovement and view these processes as being fundamental to securing ongoing improvement in outcomes, quality and effectiveness.
 The Education Directorate has adopted a standardised approach for self-evaluation (SE) that is now embedded into the day to day practice.
 This has been reviewed to align with Estyn's new inspection framework for Local Government Education Services (LGES).
-This report looks at the emerging findings against the inspection framework for Local Government Education Services (LGES), which will inform evaluations of progress against the key improvement priorities set out in business improvement plans. - 2.2 The report provides a high-level narrative and the Education Directorate's Self-Evaluation Policy (appendix 1), which sets out the arrangements for effective self-evaluation.
-The findings from the Self-Evaluation Report (SER) are reflected as actions for improvement in the Directorate's Business Plans at Directorate, Service and Team level.
-Effective self-evaluation means that the Directorate remains focussed on improving the right things. - 2.3 A comprehensive data set of school performance, coupled with evaluations of impact and effectiveness of Council based and brokered support feeds into the overall evaluation.
-It should be noted, however, that self-evaluation is an on-going process and the SER will need to be updated to reflect the 2019-20 provisional KS4 and Post 16 results during the Autumn term 2020.
+This report looks at the emerging findings against the inspection framework for Local Government Education Services (LGES), which will inform evaluations of progress against the key improvement priorities set out in business improvement plans. - 2.2 The Summary Self-Evaluation Report (SER) attached as appendix 1 provides a high-level narrative and sets out the arrangements for effective selfevaluation.
+The findings from the SER are reflected as actions for improvement in the Directorate's Business Plans at Directorate, Service and Team level.
+Effective self-evaluation means that the Directorate remains focussed on improving the right things. - 2.3 Over recent months, extensive work has been undertaken within the Education Directorate to align the governance processes to ensure effective monitoring and evaluation is taking place, avoiding duplication and enabling evidence to support a number of different planning processes.
+This 'golden thread' links: - The Well-being Plan; - Corporate Plan;